Ed Ruscha’s Artists’ Books: An Innovative Approach

 thirtyfour parking lots ed ruscha

-Another artist’s book by American artist Ed Ruscha dates from 1967 and is entitled Thirtyfour Parking Lots.
+Another artists’ book by American artist Ed Ruscha dates from 1967 and is entitled Thirtyfour Parking Lots.
 Once again, the title explains the content: The book contains 34 photographs of parking lots.
 This time, however, the pictures were taken from a bird’s eye view.
-The book is a good example of the fact that Ruscha obviously had in mind to change the view of the city of Los Angeles with his books.
+The book is a good example of the fact that Ruscha wanted to change the view of the city of Los Angeles with his books.

 double page thirtyfour parking lots

-Double Page of Thirtyfour Parking Lots by Ed Ruscha, 1967, via Art Gallery NSW, Sydney
+Double Page of Thirtyfour Parking Lots by Ed Ruscha, 1967.
+Source: Art Gallery NSW, Sydney

-Viewed from a distance and from above, the parking lots take on a special formal structure.
-Small elements, details such as oil stains become motivic features and come to the fore in a way that could never be discovered from the ground.
+Viewed from a distance and above, the parking lots take on a special formal structure.
+Small elements and details such as oil stains become motivic features and come to the fore in a way that could never be discovered from the ground.

 4. Various Small Fires and Milk (1964)